-A. NJWLA Mentorship Program
+A. Quick Facts: The NJWLA Mentor Program

+- Is a program geared toward the social and professional advancement of junior lawyers with 10 years or less in practice. - Matches senior lawyer mentors (10 years or more in practice) from a variety of legal fields with junior lawyer mentees. - Provides mentors who are committed, encouraging, motivating and supportive.

+B. Goals and objectives of the program

+- Empower women with professional and social guidance. - Promote NJWLA's mission.

+C. Obligations at a glance

-- Is a program geared toward the social and professional advancement of lawyers and law students with 10 years or less experience. - Matches mentors from a variety of legal fields with mentees. - Provides mentors who are committed, encouraging, motivating, and supportive. - B. Mentor/Mentee Options - Lawyers with 5 or less years' experience can sign up to be a mentee. - Lawyers with 5+ years' experience have the option to be a mentee and/or mentor. - Mentees have the option to choose mentors with a preferred seniority of 5-10 years' experience or 10+ years' experience. - C. Goals and objectives - Empower mentees with professional and social guidance. - Promote NJWLA's mission. - D. Participants' Obligations - One-year commitment to the program. - Fulfillment of mentee or mentor responsibilities, including once-a-month contact with your mentor or mentee, if possible. - Participation in NJWLA's topical conferences/open forum discussions to be held occasionally as a resource for mentees and mentors.
+- One-year commitment to the program. - Fulfillment of your mentee or mentor responsibilities, including once-amonth contact with your mentor or mentee if at all possible. - Participation in NJWLA's topical conferences/open forum discussions, to be held occasionally as a resource for mentees and mentors.
 (Details to follow)

 II.
-ROLES, RESPONSIBILITIES, AND EXPECTATIONS FOR THE MENTORSHIP RELATIONSHIP
+ROLES, RESPONSIBILITIES AND EXPECTATIONS IN THE MENTOR/MENTEE RELATIONSHIP needs of your mentee.
+Sometimes you may be performing one role, other times you may be performing several.